qlik-oss/hamus.js/README.md

 You need to have React 16.8.1 or later installed to use React Hooks API.
 Some of the hooks requires other packages as well, see each hook individually below.

+This module uses ES6 import syntax, which means that you need Babel to transpile the code.

 You can import each hook individually, e.g `import { useModel } from 'hamus.js'`.

 - [`useModel`](./docs/useModel.md) &mdash; creates a session object from a definition.